mlrun/mlrun/docs/store/feature-sets.md

 * Calculate features in real time - run real time feature engineering on live events

-### Key attributes:
-* `name` &mdash; - The feature set is a unique name within a project.
-* `entities` &mdash; - Each feature set must be associated with one or more index column. when joining feature sets the entity is used as the key column.

 ## Create a feature set
 Creating a feature set comprises of the following steps:
-- Feature set creation:  Creates a feature set object with basic definition of its name, entity and timestamp key (optional) <br>
+- Basic definition of a Feature set object:  Creates a feature set object with a basic definition such as name, entity , description (optional) and timestamp key (optional) <br>

 - Add transformation:  The feature store provides the option to create a variety of transformations such as aggregations, joins, filter as well as adding custom logic. <br>
 The Transformation can be done both as a batch process or in real time by processing live events. <br>